Mshriver2/String-to-Hexadecimal-Binary-Converter/README.md

 # String-to-Hexadecimal-Binary-Converter
-Easily convert any string to it's hexadecimal or binary value using php.
+Easily convert any string to it's hexadecimal or binary value, as well as converting back to string from hexadecimal or binary using php.

 ## Getting Started
 Load index.php into a webserver, load the page, get converting!